beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 ## Responses

-Begin apps created after September 2020 use API Gateway v2 (aka "HTTP" APIs) payloads; Begin apps created before September 2020 use legacy API Gateway v1 (aka API Gateway "REST" APIs) docs [please head here](/en/http-functions/api-reference-legacy).
+Begin apps created after September 2020 use API Gateway `HTTP` APIs + Lambda payload format version 2.0 by default. ([Head here for legacy `REST` API docs](/en/http-functions/api-reference-legacy).)

 Responses are returned by your `handler` function in an object.